 Eligibility: Applicants should be nominated by a third party.
 Nominees may be persons, living or recently deceased, who have made exceptional contributions to forests.
 Professional and research contributions will only be considered if they are conducted outside of normal work-related responsibilities.
 Applications received from a nominee’s kin or business partner are not eligible for consideration.
 Applications related to grassroots initiatives are particularly encouraged.

-Selection: The closing date for receipt of nominations is Friday, 29 May 2015.
+Selection: The closing date for receipt of nominations is Monday, 15 June 2015 (new extended deadline).
 The awardee will be selected by a jury nominated by CPF members, which will take into account gender and regional balance when considering potential awardees.

 Announcement: The awardee will be notified of their selection via email in early August 2015.
 This year’s Wangari Maathai Award will be presented on 10 September 2015, at the conclusion of the World Forestry Congress 2015 in Durban, South Africa.